-I am happy to supervise projects that deal with aspects of representations of the past, truth, and power from the Renaissance to the modern day (including cultural studies and education projects).
-I'm particularly interested in studies on book/manuscript history and archival culture.
+I am happy to supervise projects that deal with aspects of representations of the past, truth, and power from the Renaissance to the modern day (including cultural studies and education projects), especially ones that have an interdisciplinary or critical approach.

 - 2018-2021: Elected Representative of Assembly to the University Senate (3-year appointment), University of Warwick

 - 2018-Present: Arts Faculty Representative to the Board of the Faculty of Social Sciences, University of Warwick

 - 2017-Present: Institute of Advanced Teaching and Learning Management Committee, University of Warwick

 - 2017-Present: Board of the Faculty of Arts, University of Warwick

 - 2017-Present: Arts Faculty Education Committee, University of Warwick